pgengler/ember-property-computed/README.md

 // Define an object with a computed property export default Ember.Object.extend({
   firstName: 'John',
   lastName: 'Doe',
   fullName: cp(function() {
     return this.get('firstName') + ' ' + this.get('lastName');
   }, 'firstName', 'lastName')
-	//Keeps dependent keys at the end but is compatible with prototype extensions being disabled.
+  // Keeps dependent keys at the end but is compatible with prototype extensions being disabled.
 });
 ```